gabrielobviana/gabrielobviana/README.md

 Hey!
-Eu sou o Gabriel Viana, prazer em te conhecer. 👋
+I'm Gabriel Viana, nice to meet you. 👋
 ----
 Graduated in Business Administration and I was trained professionaly by engineers.
 I'm from Brazil.